domschiener/ratework/README.md

 # ratework
-Experiment to determine self- and group judgement
+Experiment to determine self- and group judgement.
+Work in progress.